 After you complete the program requirements, you will:

 - Be eligible to take the National Board Exam (NBE).
-All students must take the National Board Exam before receiving their degree as required by the ABFSE.
 Compare NBE statistics.

 A Criminal Background Check is required for this program.